Arbitrage: Private to public equities

-The market prices for privately held companies are typically viewed from a return on investment perspective (such as 25%), whilst publicly held and or exchange listed companies trade on a Price to earnings ratio (P/E) (such as a P/E of 10, which equates to a 10% ROI).
+The market prices for privately held companies are typically viewed from a return on investment perspective (such as 25%), whilst publicly held and or exchange listed companies trade on a price to earnings ratio (P/E) (such as a P/E of 10, which equates to a 10% return on investment (ROI)).
 Thus, if a publicly traded company specialises in the acquisition of privately held companies, from a per-share perspective there is a gain with every acquisition that falls within these guidelines.
 E.g., Berkshire Hathaway.
 Private to public equities arbitrage is a term that can arguably be applied to investment banking in general.
 Private markets to public markets differences may also help explain the overnight windfall gains enjoyed by principals of companies that just did an initial public offering (IPO).

 Regulatory arbitrage

 Regulatory arbitrage "is an avoidance strategy of regulation that is exercised as a result of a regulatory inconsistency".
 In other words, where a regulated institution takes advantage of the difference between its real (or economic) risk and the regulatory position.
 For example, if a bank, operating under the Basel I accord, has to hold 8% capital against default risk, but the real risk of default is lower, it is profitable to securitise the loan, removing the low-risk loan from its portfolio.
 On the other hand, if the real risk is higher than the regulatory risk then it is profitable to make that loan and hold on to it, provided it is priced appropriately.
 Regulatory arbitrage can result in parts of entire businesses being unregulated as a result of the arbitrage.

 This process can increase the overall riskiness of institutions under a risk insensitive regulatory regime, as described by Alan Greenspan in his October 1998 speech on The Role of Capital in Optimal Banking Supervision and Regulation.

 The term "Regulatory Arbitrage" was used for the first time in 2005 when it was applied by Scott V. Simpson, a partner at law firm Skadden, Arps, to refer to a new defence tactic in hostile mergers and acquisitions where differing takeover regimes in deals involving multi-jurisdictions are exploited to the advantage of a target company under threat.

 In economics, regulatory arbitrage (sometimes, tax arbitrage) may refer to situations when a company can choose a nominal place of business with a regulatory, legal or tax regime with lower costs.
 This can occur particularly where the business transaction has no obvious physical location.
 In the case of many financial products, it may be unclear "where" the transaction occurs.

 Regulatory arbitrage can include restructuring a bank by outsourcing services such as IT.
 The outsourcing company takes over the installations, buying out the bank's assets and charges a periodic service fee back to the bank.
 This frees up cashflow usable for new lending by the bank.
 The bank will have higher IT costs, but counts on the multiplier effect of money creation and the interest rate spread to make it a profitable exercise.